betancourtl/react-ads/README.md

 This will set The network Id for all of the ads.

+**setTargetomg {Object}**

+Sets page level targeting for all slots.
+This targeting will apply to all slots.

 **chunkSize {Number}**

 This will fetch ads in chunks of the specified number.